 Introduction to Ashtanga Yoga

 Ashtanga yoga is derived from Sanskrit by combining two words: “Ashta + anga” is ashtanga.
-“Ashta” signifies Eight and “Anga” is limbs, so it implies the Eight Limb way; Ashtanga yoga depends on the Yoga Philosophy of Patanjali.
-Hence, we will familiarize ourselves with the essentials as expressed by Patanjali first.
+“Ashta” signifies Eight and “Anga” is limbs, so it implies the Eight Limb way.

-The beginning of Ashtanga Yoga
+The Beginning of Ashtanga Yoga

-This was generally the best approach to learning yoga – not in a gathering class where everybody does arrangement likewise in an exceptionally individual and customized way.
-The understudy would consistently move at their own speed.
-However, the educator would be there to help and guide where required.
+This was generally the best approach to learning yoga – not in a gathering class where everybody does arrangements likewise in an exceptionally individual and customized way.

 Pattabhi Jois proceeded with this teaching method, and he started to give the various successions names – the main arrangement is called Primary Series.

-Ashtanga interprets as eight appendages.
-Asta meaning eight, and Anga meaning appendage.
-Ashtanga is the antiquated arrangement of yoga depicted in Patanjali Yoga Sutras.
 In his content going back right around 2,000 years, Patanjali systematizes yoga acts by laying out the eight appendages of yoga, all of which are interconnected.

 Through the training and comprehension of each of the eight appendages, the body’s contaminations and the psyche will be annihilated, and all impediments to understanding the genuine self will be taken out.